manasvigupta/manasvigupta.github.io/_posts/2018-02-18-getting-started-on-contributing-to-apache-kafka-part1.md

 ### Import Kafka projects into Intellij IDEA
 * Start IntelliJ IDEA using cmd - `intellij-idea-community`
 * Click on "Import Project" and browse to Kafka source folder
-* Make sure you import by selecting - "Import using external model > Gradle"
+* Make sure you import by selecting - **"Import using external model > Gradle"**
-* Wait for import to complete
-* Now, build project
+* Wait for import to complete.
+Now, build project
 * Verify that build is successful (you may see warning which can be ignored)